josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌙_draining_the_high_priestess.md

 - [✏️: SMBC: Robot John Searle](https://www.smbc-comics.com/comic/robot-john-searle) – *re the “Chinese game” thought experiment and CHI-driven validation*
 - [✏️: PhD Comics x SMBC: The Cookies](https://phdcomics.com/comics/archive.php?comicid=2033) – *I admit I am probably in the second group.*
 - [📹: Mikey Smith, via TikTok: “Will Trump save us from out of control Al?
 It seems unlikely - but he could be the only thing standing between the world and the Al apocalypse.”](https://vm.tiktok.com/ZN8jKuEpK/) – *…may G-d help us all* 😮‍💨
+- [📰: The Guardian: “‘If you’re building Frankenstein, stop’: JD Vance dismisses calls for AI regulation”](https://www.theguardian.com/technology/2026/sep/16/building-frankenstein-jd-vance-dismisses-ai-regulation) – *so close, and yet —*

 ---